Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ![Just DO IT](/assets/images/posts/password_level_1/do_it.gif)

-We're not going to use machine generation here, because I need to remember this passphrase easily; it's one I'll use to protect my most valuable account too, so I'm going to make it of a good strength.
+I need to remember this passphrase easily, it's one I'll use to protect my most valuable account too, so I'm going to make it of a good strength.
+Let's go!

 ## Pick a scheme